U.S. Stocks Start Week With Gains

 Amazon.com, Google parent Alphabet and Apple led the major indexes higher, extending a rise that has helped make the tech sector the best performing in the S&P 500 index so far this year.

-The broad stock market index rose 0.4% in midday trading, while the Dow Jones Industrial Average climbed 0.3%.
-The technology-focused Nasdaq Composite Index was up 0.7%.
+The broad stock market index rose 0.6% in afternoon trading, while the Dow Jones Industrial Average climbed 0.3%.
+The technology-focused Nasdaq Composite Index was up 1.2%.

-The major technology firms are due to report quarterly earnings later this week.
-The companies have weathered the pandemic recession better than many other sectors of the economy, and some investors say they believe their stocks are poised to outperform after a retreat in recent days.
+The big technology companies are due to report quarterly earnings later this week.
+The firms have weathered the recent recession better than many other sectors of the economy, and some investors say they believe their stocks are poised to outperform after a retreat in recent days.

 "The setup is better than it would have been if all these tech stocks were sitting at record highs going into earnings," said Jason Ware, partner and chief investment officer at Albion Financial Group in Salt Lake City, Utah.

 The advance extends a summer surge for the precious metal, which has benefited from a cautious outlook for the global economy, a broad decline in interest rates and the weakening dollar.
-Silver jumped by almost 7%.
+Silver jumped by more than 7%.

 The U.S. dollar fell as investors bet that the Federal Reserve will continue to keep the spigot turned on for cheap money and backstop the U.S. economy.
 The WSJ Dollar Index, which measures the U.S. dollar against a basket of currencies, fell 0.6%, on pace to close at its lowest level since February 2019.
 The central bank is set to hold its regular meeting this week.